oracle-livelabs/database/23cfree/java-duality-views/create-schema/create-schema.md

 In this lab, you will:
 * Login as your database user
-* Create the JSON Duality Views and base tables needed
+* Create the JSON duality views and base tables needed
 * Populate your database

 ### Prerequisites (Optional)